GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/ta-liberty-pipeline/readme.md

 ## Note

 1. This will install the pipeline under the namespace `ta-liberty-pipeline-pro`.
-To change this namespace in the yamls available in `src` folder.
+To have different namespace,  the yamls available in `src` folder have to be modified accordingly.

-2. This pipeline is customized for the TA generated Liberty artifacts.
+2. This pipeline is fully customized for TA generated Liberty artifacts.